upbound/docs/content/spaces/deployment.md

 - tuned to the number of providers you plan to use
 - according to the number of managed resource instances you plan to have managed by your control planes

 Upbound recommends budgeting an extra buffer of 20% to your resource capacity calculations.
-The numbers shared in the preceding sections are based off average measurements and doesn't account for peaks or surges.
+The numbers shared in the preceding sections don't account for peaks or surges since they're based off average measurements.
 Upbound recommends budgeting this buffer to account for these things.

 ## Deploying more than one Space